Book Series: Logic in Asia

 • Anthologies edited by researchers in Asia.

-The series discourages the submission of manuscripts that contain reprints of previously published material and/or manuscripts that are less than 165 pages/90,000 words in length.
+The series discourages the submission of manuscripts containing reprints of previously published material

 Liu, Fenrong, Tsinghua University and University of Amsterdam CONTACT: fenrong@tsinghua.edu.cn